akash-agarwal96/Candidate-Finder/README.md

 # Candidate-Finder

-This Project helps recruiter in finding candidates who have applied for the job based on various Search filters like (location,excpected salary,Skills etc).
+**This Project helps recruiter in finding candidates who have applied for the job based on various Search filters like (location,excpected salary,Skills etc).**

 * Fill the form
 * Give the Skill test
 * Know your Score
 * View and update your details through User Dashboard
-* Information goes to the recruiter and can be seen thorugh Admin Dashboard
+* Information goes to the recruiter and can be seen through Admin Dashboard
-* Admin can use various search filter to choose candidate.
+* Admin can use various search filters to find candidate.

 ## Get Hired